opf/openproject/docs/release-notes/11/11-3-0/README.md

 Prefer to run OpenProject 11.3 in your own infrastructure?
  Here you can find the [Installation guidelines](../../../installation-and-operations) for OpenProject.

-Want to upgrade from a Community version to try out the Enterprise premium features?
+Want to upgrade from a Community version to try out the Enterprise add-ons?
 [Get a 14 days free trial token directly out of your current Community installation.](https://www.openproject.org/enterprise-edition/)

 ## Migrating to OpenProject 11.3